 Consideration for Conditional Admission: Applicants who do not meet the above criteria will be judged on a case-by-case basis and will be asked to submit additional documentation in an attempt to gain conditional admission.

-Personal Interview: Top applicants will be selected for an interview to be conducted using phone/video conferencing.
-Applications who successfully complete the interview will be admitted into the MAEL degree program.
+Personal Interview: Applicants may be selected for an interview to be conducted using phone/video conferencing.
+Applications who successfully complete the interview will be admitted into the master’s in educational leadership program.

-Fulfill all Entrance to MAEL Degree Program requirements and possess at least one of the following criteria:
+Fulfill all entrance to the master’s in educational leadership degree program requirements and possess at least one of the following criteria:

 - Possess a cumulative undergraduate GPA equal to or greater than 3.0 (on a 4.0 scale)